 - 2021: Winner in 15 (10,8) [18 Runners]

-The course which has produced the most winners of the NHK Mile Cup is Nakayama, there has been a total number of 6 winners of this race who ran at Nakayama last time out.
-The next best course which has produced the second most winners is Hanshin, there has been a total number of 3 winners of this race who ran at Hanshin last time out.
+The course which has produced the most winners of the NHK Mile Cup is Nakayama; there have been a total of 5 winners of this race who ran at Nakayama last time out.
+The next best course, which has produced the second most winners, is Hanshin; there have been a total of 3 winners of this race who ran at Hanshin last time out.

-The race is open to both sexes with the Male runners having produced a total of 8 winners from a total of 140 runners whilst the Female runners have produced 2 winners from a total of 39 runners.
+The race is open to both sexes, with the Male runners having produced a total of 8 winners from a total of 136 runners, whilst the Female runners have produced 2 winners from a total of 43 runners.

-Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the NHK Mile Cup:
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the NHK Mile Cup; that stallion Daiwa Major, has produced 2 winners (2019,2016).

 These are the stallions whose offspring have not produced a winner of the NHK Mile Cup despite multiple attempts:

-- Matsurida Gogh (0 Wins from 5 runners)
+- King Kamehameha (0 Wins from 5 runners)

 - Rulership (0 Wins from 5 runners)